Lyme Disease Education Platform

 For those still searching

-Lyme disease can affect the nervous system, joints, heart, immune system, and mood — often simultaneously.
-The standard two-tier blood test misses a significant portion of real cases.
-And co-infections like Bartonella or Babesia are rarely tested for at all.
+Lyme disease and its co-infections are masters of concealment.
+The standard blood test misses a significant proportion of real cases.
+Co-infections like Bartonella and Babesia are rarely tested for at all.
+And doctors — however well-intentioned — are working with tools that were not built for this.

 The mindset underneath recovery